top of page

 Can a red eye be serious?

-A subconjunctival haemorrhage is usually not a serious condition and settles on its own with time.
+A subconjunctival hemorrhage is usually not a serious condition and settles on its own with time.
 Sometimes it can be more serious in which case you will need to see your eye doctor to identify the underlying cause.

-If you wear contact lenses a red eye can be the sign of an infection that can cause a corneal ulcer.
+If you wear contact lenses a red eye can be a sign of an infection that can cause a corneal ulcer.
 This would require urgent assessment by your ophthalmologist and prescription eye drops to prevent any permanent damage.

-In rare cases if there is a red eye with pain, blurry vision or loss of vision this can be a medical emergency.
+In rare cases,if there is a red eye with pain, blurry vision, or loss of vision this can be a medical emergency.
 It could be a sign of a medical condition known as acute glaucoma.
 This can lead to permanent vision changes if left untreated.
 It can damage the optic nerve and lead to permanent vision loss.

 How should I treat a bloodshot eye?

-• Artificial tears from over the counter
+• Artificial tears from over-the-counter

 • Antihistamine eye drops if you have an itchy pink eye and are prone to seasonal allergies.